Website copywriting is the process of using words to drive action for websites. Around these parts, we also call it conversion copywriting.

 SemRush does this throughout their home page by providing varying CTAs that are relevant to each page section.
 The page starts and ends with an invitation to sign up for a free trial.

-This simple 3-part conversion copywriting process will help keep you on track as you take on your next website copywriting project.
+This simple 3-part conversion copywriting method will help keep you on track as you take on your next website copywriting project.

 Never skip any of these stages — even if your client tries to insist that all 3 aren’t necessary.
 They are.